Above all else, I attribute my professional success to the relationships I’ve built.

 You can’t just think about what you’re going to get out of the relationship.

 Reach out to the person regularly but not incessantly.
-Get to know them and learn about the challenges they deal with.
+Please get to know them and learn about the challenges they deal with.
 Find out ways you may be able to make their lives easier.

 People are busy and stressed and have lives outside of work.
 They don’t have time to invest in someone that doesn’t offer any return on that investment.
 So make sure you’re always working to figure out what you can take off their plate, who you can connect them with to help them solve a problem, or any other way you can make yourself useful.